What type of certificate will be issued on successful completion of the course?

 What do I need to bring with me?

 You MUST bring with you your Evidence of Identity (refer to this website for details) and fee payable on the night prior to starting the course.
-We do not have credit card facilities.
 We provide a comprehensive Learner’s Guide and the Victorian Recreational Boating Safety Handbook.

 Do you guarantee a pass?